 Understanding the Total Cost of Employment in Germany

 As a decision-maker considering using Employer of Record (EOR) services in Germany, it’s crucial to understand how the total cost of employment is calculated for employees in this country.
-This knowledge will help you make informed decisions about hiring and budgeting for your workforce in Germany.
-Let’s break down the components that contribute to the total employment cost and explore how they impact your business.

 The starting point for calculating the total cost of employment is the employee’s gross salary.
 This is the amount agreed upon between the employer and employee before any deductions or additional costs are considered.